ghrimx/InspectorMate/README.md

 ![annotate-table-item]

 ### Explore the content of the workspace folder and open any file in the default app

+Effortlessly navigate your workspace files and folder structure with the intuitive popup panel located on the left side of the interface.
+This panel provides a view of your directories within your workspace, making it easy to find what you need without hassle.
+The "Explorer" panel allows you to open any file with ease, using the default system applications.
+The "Notebook" tab offers quick access to your notes.
+To create new notes, right-click within the panel to open the context menu that provides additional options to manage your notes and files.

 ![explore-workspace]

 ### Write note

+Right-click within the "Explorer" or "Notebook" panel to open the context menu.
+Use the system file dialog to create folders and files.
+When you create a note, it is saved by default in the Notebook folder assigned during the workspace setup.
+Note files have the “.phv” extension, but they are standard HTML files that can be opened with any web browser.

 ![write-note]

 *For more examples, please refer to the [Documentation](documentation)*